carrickcancloud/Terraform/anvil/README.md

 ### Workflow A: Patching OS or Deploying Application Code

-This workflow is used for routine security patching or deploying new application features (like a new plugin or theme).

-1.  **Commit Code (If necessary):** For an application update, a developer merges their feature branch into the `main` branch of the `project-anvil` repository.
-For a routine OS patch, no code change is needed.
+1.  **Commit Code (If necessary):** A developer merges their code into the `main` branch of the `project-anvil` repository.

-2.  **Build a New AMI:**
-    -   An operator triggers the **"Anvil: Build Golden AMIs"** workflow from the Actions tab.
+2.  **Build a New AMI:** An operator triggers the **"Anvil: Build Golden AMIs"** workflow, selecting the target environment.
-    -   They select the `target_environment` (e.g., `prod`) for which they are building the image.
-    -   The pipeline builds the AMI, automatically installs the latest OS patches from the base image, and runs a Trivy scan.
-    -   The full vulnerability report is uploaded to the environment-specific S3 bucket (e.g., `acmelabs-vulnerability-reports-prod`).

-3.  **Remediate or Deploy:**
-    -   **If the build fails** the security scan, follow the remediation process in Appendix B.
-    -   **If the build succeeds,** copy the **Git commit hash** from the successful workflow run.
-This is your new, patched AMI version.
+3.  **Remediate or Deploy:** If the build fails the security scan, follow Appendix B. If it succeeds, copy the Git commit hash and trigger the **"Anvil: Deploy Infrastructure"** workflow with the new AMI version.
-    -   An operator triggers the **"Anvil: Deploy Infrastructure (Interactive)"** workflow with the new AMI version to perform a safe, rolling deployment.

 ### Workflow B: Making an Operational Change (GitOps)

-This workflow is used by SREs to respond to performance issues by changing an operational parameter, such as an instance size.

-1.  **Open a Pull Request:** An operator opens a PR in the **`project-anvil-ops`** repository.
-The change involves editing a single line in an environment's JSON file (e.g., changing `"t3.medium"` to `"t3.large"` in `environments/prod.json`).
+1.  **Open a Pull Request:** An operator opens a PR in the **`project-anvil-ops`** repository, changing a value in an environment's JSON file (e.g., increasing `web_max_size`).

-2.  **Review and Merge:** The team reviews the PR, considering the cost and performance implications of the change.
-Upon approval, the PR is merged into the `main` branch.
+2.  **Review and Merge:** The team reviews the change.
+Upon approval, the PR is merged.

-3.  **Automatic Sync:** The merge automatically triggers the **"Sync Operational Config to AWS SSM"** pipeline.
-This workflow reads the updated JSON file and updates the corresponding SSM Parameter in AWS, usually within a minute.
-The "source of truth" in AWS is now updated.
+3.  **Automatic Sync:** The merge automatically triggers the **"Sync Operational Config to AWS SSM"** pipeline, updating the SSM Parameter.

-4.  **Trigger a Rolling Restart:** The running EC2 instances are not yet aware of this change.
-To apply it:
-    -   An operator triggers the **"Anvil: Deploy Infrastructure (Interactive)"** workflow for the affected environment.
-    -   **Crucially, they use the *currently deployed* AMI version**, not a new one.
+4.  **Trigger a Rolling Restart:** An operator triggers the **"Anvil: Deploy Infrastructure"** workflow for the affected environment, using the *currently deployed* AMI version.
+Terraform will detect the change and perform a safe, rolling update.
-    -   Terraform will detect that the `instance_type` specified in the Auto Scaling Group's Launch Template no longer matches the value it reads from the SSM Parameter.
-    -   It will plan to update the Launch Template and perform a safe, rolling update of the fleet, replacing the old instances with new ones of the correct size.

 ---
 ## Appendix A: Upgrading to a Tiered PagerDuty Configuration

 The free tier of PagerDuty is excellent for getting started.
 When the project budget allows, upgrading to a **PagerDuty Professional** plan is recommended to enable environment-specific services and escalation policies.
-This reduces alert fatigue and routes issues to the correct teams.

-1.  **Create Advanced Schedules and Escalation Policies:** In the PagerDuty UI, create the multi-layered schedules (e.g., `Anvil SRE - Primary Rotation`, `Anvil Developers - Business Hours`) and the `Anvil Tiered Escalation Policy` that uses them.
+1.  **Create Advanced Schedules and Escalation Policies** in the PagerDuty UI.

-2.  **Create Environment-Specific Services:** Instead of a single service, create four distinct services in PagerDuty:
-    - `Anvil - Production` (assign the full tiered escalation policy)
-    - `Anvil - UAT` (assign the full tiered escalation policy)
-    - `Anvil - QA` (assign the full tiered escalation policy)
-    - `Anvil - Development` (assign a simpler, low-urgency policy)
+2.  **Create Environment-Specific Services** (`Anvil - Production`, `Anvil - UAT`, etc.).
 3.  **Generate a unique CloudWatch Integration URL for each service.**
 4.  **Update the corresponding secret** in AWS Secrets Manager with the new, environment-specific URL using the `aws secretsmanager update-secret` command.
-No code changes are needed in the Terraform project.

 ---
 ## Appendix B: Vulnerability Management